 According to the report by Canonicalized, the most common issues occurred for many websites.
-Moreover, they also compared the occurrence to the errors impact on the mobile friendliness of the website.
+Moreover, they also compared the occurrence to the impact of the error on the mobile-friendliness of the website.
 Let us have a look at the comparison.

 Using the Google Mobile-Friendly test is easy.
-After visiting the link, one can simply enter the URL to run the mobile test.
+After visiting the link, one can simply enter the URL to check the mobile view of website.
 To further get detailed reports and understand the analytics, the search console provides the data.

 Some derivations were achieved for the Google Mobile-Friendly Test.
 According to Google, the maximum score is 100 while a minimum of 80 is required to pass the test.

 Mobile friendly website testers have found out that 67 is the score for a majority of the websites that failed the test.
 Only a mere 17% websites achieved a score of 100 and the number will rise in the coming future.

 With Google taking measures to promote mobile-friendly websites, it is only a matter of time everyone starts to adopt the practice.
 But, it is also important to maintain brand since as per google lack of mobile-friendliness can cause a website to lose up to 60% of its visitors, sending at least 40% to their competitor’s website.